tecla5/easy-graphql-auth/packages/feathers-app/Auth0.md

   })
 ```

 You can look into `receiveProfile(auth0Token, authResult)` in the `Lock` class of the `easy-auth0-lock` package, which handles this part of the flow.
+The method `attemptStorageLogin()` will try to use the `token` in localstorage if present to trigger a normal login flow, short-circuiting the lock dialog entirely (will be called if token not found via `hash_parsed` in URL.
+You can enhance `attemptStorageLogin()` to use a cached profile (stored in localstorage as in above code example) as well.

+Use `this.signedIn()` to notify a successful signin/login (such as to update DOM and client state accordingly).

+You can use the `AppAuth` class from `app-auth` package for most of the plumbing required on the client.

 ## Example